tilt-dev/company/README.md

 # How do I change it?

 If there's a problem with the process that you'd like to solve, it's possible you're not sure 1) what a good solution would be, 2) whether enough other people agree it's a problem that it's worth fixing, or 3) [what the goal of the existing process is](https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence).
-In these cases, consider seeking input from teammates via whatever medium you think would be effective before expending a bunch of effort writing up a specific solution, as you likely would with a non-trivial code change.
+Consider seeking input from teammates via whatever medium you think would be effective before expending a bunch of effort writing up a specific solution, as you likely would with a non-trivial code change.
 Consider including relevant context from such conversations in your PR.

 If you think a given process can be improved, suggest a change in this handbook by creating a PR.
 Invite other Tilters to discuss the change to get buy-in.